mateoqac/tet-puzzle/EXAMPLE_PUZZLE.md

-# Example Tetonor Puzzle Walkthrough
+# Example Tet Puzzle Walkthrough

-This document shows a concrete example of how a Tetonor puzzle is generated and solved.
+This document shows a concrete example of how a Tet puzzle is generated and solved.

 ## Example Puzzle Generation